-3 subsequent elements of data in are applied in the programmed order following Dla-b.

-twn is referenced from the first positive CK edge after the last data in pair.
+DIa-b = data in for bank a, column b.
+3 subsequent elements of data in are applied in the programmed order following DIa-b.
+A non-interrupted burst is shown. two is referenced from the first positive CK edge after the last data in pair.
+A10 is Low with the Write command (Auto Procharge is disabled)